Creating And Editing Dashboards

 Visibility Of Dashboards

-If your organization is participating in the dashboard folders beta, when you create a dashboard, it will automatically inherit the visibility of the folder you create it in.
+When you create a dashboard, it will automatically inherit the visibility of the folder you create it in.

-To pivot/group the data, hover over the data you would like to pivot on and select the arrow icon.
+8. To pivot/group the data, hover over the data you would like to pivot on and select the arrow icon.
 Alternatively, if the data you want to pivot on is in the table in the Data section, you can click on the icon and select Pivot.

-To add a filter, hover over the data you would like to filter on and select the filter icon.
+9. To add a filter, hover over the data you would like to filter on and select the filter icon.
 This will add the selected data to the Filter section on the right where you can determine how you want to filter.
 Note that the data you want to filter on does not need to be included in the Data section.
 For example, you can filter any visualization by date.

-Save the visualization.
+Save the visualization tile

-Save the dashboard.
+Save the edited dashboard

 Editing A Dashboard

-Organizers and Editors can edit and delete custom dashboards.
 Note that Viewers can view but not modify dashboards.

 Visibility Of Dashboards

-If your organization is participating in the dashboard folders beta, when you create a dashboard, it will automatically inherit the visibility of the folder you create it in.
+When you create a dashboard, it will automatically inherit the visibility of the folder you create it in.
 You can change its visibility by moving it into a folder with a different visibility setting.

 Copying A Dashboard